Mucuna Pruriens Benefits for Dopamine, Testosterone and Better Sleep

 Side Effects of Mucuna Pruriens

-While it is generally considered safe and has helped many people with low dopamine levels, there are some mucuna pruriens precautions and side effects to be aware of.
+While it is generally considered safe and has helped many people with low dopamine levels and other health benefits, there are some mucuna pruriens side effects and precautions to be aware of:

 - People suffering from schizophrenia, manic-depression and other mental illnesses characterized by highly fluctuating levels of dopamine should avoid mucuna pruriens.
-It’s best to consult a specialist before using it if you have experienced any mental health issues previously.
+It’s best to consult a specialist before using it if you have experienced any mental health issues previously before using kapikachhu powder.

-- While mucuna may have potential in treating depression and Parkinson’s disease its use should be supervised by a knowledgeable health care professional.
+- While mucuna may have potential in treating depression and Parkinson’s disease its use should be supervised by a doctor.

 - The L-dopa in mucuna pruriens can be used by the body to make melanin.
 This in itself is not harmful but there are some recommendations that people who have had melanoma or at high risk of skin cancer should avoid increasing L-dopa too high.